 Can Recovering Alcoholics Ever Drink Again?
 Abstinence vs. Moderation in Long Term Recovery

 If you are reading this advice because you’ve reached a milestone in your sobriety, congratulations!
 Alcohol recovery is not easy for anybody, but those who have completed 30 days, one year, five years, or ten years of sobriety truly have an accomplishment to be proud of.
-According to American Addiction Centers, 14.5 million people in the past year have suffered from an alcohol use disorder.
+According to NIH, 14.5 million people in the past year have suffered from an alcohol use disorder.
 This includes alcoholism and binge drinking.
 They go on to estimate that 80% of these drinkers run the risk of experiencing withdrawal symptoms after they quit drinking.

 Knowing these statistics, why would any of these people choose to drink again?
 If you’re in recovery, you could probably guess.
 When explaining this concept to your non-alcoholic friends, though, you may have to give them more detail so that they can understand why you simultaneously want to be sober and wish you could drink at the same time.